graphql-aspnet/graphql-aspnet.github.io/docs/server-extensions/multipart-requests.md

 | ------------- | ----------------- |
 | `true`       | `true`, `false`   |

 Determines if, when starting up the application, the extension will check that the required http processor is registered.
-When set to true, if the required processor is not registered and configuration exception will be thrown and the server will fail to start.
-This can be helpful when registering multiple extensions to ensure that a valid processor is registered such that multipart form requests will be handled correctly.
+When set to true, if the required processor is not registered a configuration exception will be thrown and the server will fail to start.
+This can be helpful when registering multiple extensions to ensure that a valid processor is registered such that multipart-form requests will be handled correctly.

 ## Demo Project
 See the [demo projects](../reference/demo-projects.md) for a sample project utilizing [jaydenseric's apollo-upload-client](https://github.com/jaydenseric/apollo-upload-client) as a front end for performing file uploads against this  extension.